A Reader's Table

 Taking a cue from Savidge Reads' Great Reads and the Waterstones Writers Table, I decided to do a page of my best reads.
 If I had a huge table with all the books that have meant something to me spread out on top, it would look something like the above collage.
 It's difficult to come up with just one favorite although if I had to pick three they would definitely be the first three on the list below.
 The rest are in alphabetical order.
 Every book on the list of My Favorite Novels, has stayed with me since I've read them.
 Many have been reread and all my copies are treasured ones.
 Honorable Mentions are all very, very good books.
 Although they are not part of my top list, all of them are highly recommended.

 I may have forgotten some books so I'll just keep adding as I remember them.
 I suppose this page will also keep evolving.
 Past favorites may move down to the Honorable Mentions or vice-versa.
-The newest one I've added is Extremely Loud & Incredibly Close by Jonathan Safran Foer.
-Reading this actually inspired me to make this page because after all it's not often that I get to add a new title to my list.

 Have you read any of the books below?
 If you'd like to recommend a book based on these lists, I'd love to hear it so please leave a comment or drop me a line.